Top Bowfishing Spots

 1 - TRINITY RIVER, TEXAS

 The Trinity River is known to produce some of the biggest alligator gar in the nation.
-Regardless of who you talk to, it’s a well respected waterway among bowfishing.
+Regardless of who you talk to, it’s a well-respected waterway for bowfishing, which is why it’s at the top of our list of the best places to bowfish in the US.
 While out on the water, you’ll see gar, common carp, buffalo, drum, and bowfin.

 2 - BULL SHOALS LAKE, ARKANSAS